Trump administration quietly attempting to hammer out new peace plan with Russia

 The mission, at the direction of the president, was part of the White House effort to resuscitate peace talks, according to a separate source who is a US official.

-Driscoll was set to discuss battlefield conditions and weapons needs with President Volodymyr Zelensky and other senior Ukrainian officials, as well as the nascent peace efforts, the official said.
+Driscoll was expected to discuss battlefield conditions and weapons needs with President Volodymyr Zelensky and other senior Ukrainian officials, as well as the nascent peace efforts, the official said.

 The Wall Street Journal first reported on the US delegation traveling to Kyiv.